grzegorzpokorski/vanilla-js-counter/README.md

 Instance of counter have to has a couple of `data` attributes:

 - `data-name='counter'` - required as it is without changes,
-- `data-counter-end='15'` - required, value have to be a positive number, in this example: 15,
+- `data-counter-end='15'` - required, value have to be a number - positive or negative, in this example: 15,
 - `data-counter-duration='1000'` - required, value have to be a positive, natural number.
 It means a duration of animation in milliseconds - in this example 1000.

 ## Live